-2.2 Labour productivity and the IT revolution
+2.2 Labor productivity and the IT revolution

-If European data did support a non-unitary elasticity, we would not only be in a position to better account for (non-stationary) factor income shares, but also to explain the puzzling behaviour of average labour productivity growth in the euro area.
-Along a balanced growth path one would expect a constant growth of labour productivity at about 2% per year.
-But what we find empirically in Table 1 is a decelerating time profile of average euro-area labour productivity which only in the middle of the sample period showed some stationarity.
-The most puzzling aspect is the last 10 years, when the growth of the average labour productivity is about half of that over the previous 15 year period.
-What makes this especially puzzling is that during the very same period in the US economy the average labour productivity has markedly accelerated.
-Most observers relate this productivity and growth boom in the US, the effects of the IT revolution (Schrader, 2000; Cohen et al., 2006).
-But then one wonders why the IT revolution should have been coupled in the euro area with a deceleration of labour productivity and output growth?
+If European data did support a non-unitary elasticity, we would not only be in a position to better account for (non-stationary) factor income shares, but also to explain the puzzling behavior of average labor productivity growth in the euro area.
+Along a balanced growth path one would expect a constant growth of labor productivity at about, say, 2% per year.
+But what we find empirically in Table 1 is a decelerating time profile of average euro-area labor productivity which only in the middle of the sample period showed some stationarity.
+The most puzzling aspect is the last 10 years, when the growth of the average labor productivity is about half of that over the previous 15 year period.
+What makes this especially puzzling is that during the very same period in the US economy the average labor productivity has markedly accelerated.
+Many observers relate this productivity and growth boom in the US to the effects of the IT revolution (Schrader, 2000; Cohen et al., 2006).
+But then one wonders why the IT revolution should have been coupled in the euro area with a deceleration of labor productivity and output growth?